 This training may be delivered in person or by electronic means, such as a webinar or video.
 Since different officials may conduct different parts of the proceedings, it is not necessary for every official to receive every part of the training.
 For example, if certain officials conduct only the initial investigation, they do not need to receive training on how to conduct a hearing.
 However, institutions may train all selected officials on all related topics.
 The officials who are chosen to conduct proceedings to address allegations of dating violence, domestic violence, sexual assault and stalking must receive training at least once a year.

-provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice;
+Institutions are prohibited from limiting the choice of advisor, or an advisor's presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding. • provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice;